 Company Secretary: Helena Smith

-The Partnership Board provides entrepreneurial leadership of the company within a framework of prudent and effective controls which enables risk to be assessed and managed.
-The Board sets the strategic direction and vision of the company, its culture, its values and the behaviours it wishes to promote in conducting its business.
+The Partnership Board sets the strategic direction and vision of the network and its culture, values and membership.
+It provides entrepreneurial leadership of the WUN company within a framework of prudent and effective controls that enables risk to be assessed and managed.

 The Board comprises the Presidents, Vice-Chancellors or Rectors of the member universities and the WUN Executive Director.
 Collectively, the Board has considerable international influence and ensures that WUN is recognised as a leading global higher education network.